Realaware/ContinueLastWord/README.md

 then, Go <a href="https://krdict.korean.go.kr/openApi/openApiInfo">Korean Dictionary Api</a> and sign up. and get your own api keys.

+## Kkutu dictionary word validation
+you can change your validation method to Kkutu api which allows you to use words used in general but not listed in above api.

 # Playing
 You can make queue using 'create-room' command. (with prefix)